U.S. Catholics have a lot to celebrate.

 Pope Francis’s @Pontifex account has more than 3.3 million followers.
 He also chose to launch a Twitter account in a dead language, Latin, which has more than 191,000 followers.
 Unlike Benedict, he hasn’t limited his social media activity to Twitter.
 Reports Forbes:

-“Though Pope Benedict initiated the Vatican’s use of social media, it is the new Papa that is taking on the mantle of papal influencer,” says Hart Hooton, president of the New York digital media consultancy Marketechnique[RELATED: Join us at Disney World for our Social Media Conference for PR, Marketing and Corporate Communications].
+“Though Pope Benedict initiated the Vatican’s use of social media, it is the new Papa that is taking on the mantle of papal influencer,” says Hart Hooton, president of the New York digital media consultancy Marketechnique[RELATED: Join us at Microsoft HQ for our 11th annual Employee Communications, PR and Social Media Summit.].

 “Pope Francis has been doing things his own way, especially on social media: we’ve seen the first papal ‘selfie’ go viral, the papal Twitter account @Pontifex has risen by over five million followers in the past six months, the Pope’s tweets are retweeted some 22,000 times on average, he’s put news.va on Facebook FB -2.1%, and, even more incredibly, the first papal promotion has seen the light of day—this summer the Vatican offered ‘indulgences’ for followers of papal social media and events online, this translates into time off in purgatory!”